SAP-samples/xsa-cap-migration-using-basextn/README.md

 ## Features that are currently out of scope in SAP HANA Application Migration Assistant:

-1. Converting xsodata into cap service definition
+1. Converting xsodata into SAP CAP service definition

-2. Converting “xsjs”,”xsjslib” into cap nodejs
+2. Converting “xsjs”,”xsjslib” into SAP CAP nodejs

 3. Creating proxy cds for cross container schema